 3. Bring in additional perspectives.

 No matter how strongly you feel about something, there’s always another point of view.
 Young adults can consider asking the opinion of a person or several people who will offer thoughtful counsel—family members, a significant other, close friends, or a trusted colleague or mentor.
 Do they see the situation the same way you do, or can they offer a new angle or illuminate something you’re not focusing on?

-Moreover, young adults can bring in another perspective by stepping outside their own POV.
-This strengthens their ability to consider all sides of an issue, and to observe their own opinions more objectively.
+Empathy—an essential DBT skill—supports the ability to see things from another’s perspective.
+In assessing risk, young adults can practice that skill by stepping outside their own POV.
+This strengthens their capacity to consider all sides of an issue, and to observe their own opinions more objectively.

 “If you were going to give a friend advice, what would you say?”
 Leigh asks.
 “Before making an impulsive choice, try taking a point of view that’s not just your isolated perspective, driven by what you want in that moment.”